Best things to do in Birmingham

 First things first: yes, there are opportunities to sample Cadbury’s products in this walk-through attraction based in the world-famous chocolate manufacturer’s site in Bournville Village.
 It’s pretty kid-centric – but, hey, who cares when there’s molten chocolate involved?

 Surely one of the world’s greatest pubs, The Bartons Arms is a rare treasure among the mean streets of Newtown.
-Built in 1901 as a Victorian gin palace, it is still beautifully ornate with original features such as Minton tiles, a grand horseshoe bar replete with snob screens and a stunning wrought iron staircase once climbed by the likes of Laurel & Hardy and Charlie Chaplin.
-Book a tour or choose a pint from its fine range of Oakham ales and something spicy from the Thai menu, and drink it all in.
+Built in 1901 as a Victorian gin palace, it’s still beautifully ornate with original features such as Minton tiles, a grand horseshoe bar replete with snob screens and a stunning wrought iron staircase once climbed by the likes of Laurel & Hardy and Charlie Chaplin.
+Book a tour or choose a pint from its fine range of Oakham ales and something spicy from the Thai menu.

-An exotic world of tropical plantlife lies hidden in the unassuming suburb of Edgbaston – a trip to the Botanical Gardens is an excellent morning or afternoon out for families.
-The glasshouses are filled with all manner of strange flora, while the lawns and shrubberies outside are perfect for a stroll during the sunnier months.
+A trip to the Botanical Gardens, an exotic world of tropical plantlife hidden in the unassuming suburb of Edgbaston, makes for an excellent family day out.
+The glasshouses are filled with all manner of strange flora, while the lawns and shrubbery outside are perfect for a stroll during the sunnier months.

 2019 marks 200 years since the death of the great industrialist, inventor and Birmingham resident James Watt and his work will be celebrated at an exhibition at the Library of Birmingham this year.
 You can see the steam engines he made in the city with fellow brainbox Matthew Boulton at the Thinktank Science Museum or visit Soho House Museum and the room where the legendary Lunar Society of thinkers behind the industrial revolution met.

-Some of Birmingham’s best bars are hidden away from sight.
+Some of Birmingham’s best bars are hidden behind unassuming storefronts and doorways.
 Which makes it all the more exciting to have a cocktail or a gin and tonic in one.
 Channelling that 1920s American prohibition spirit is the super-cool 18/81 (somewhere on Thorp Street, just ring the bell), 40 St Pauls (there’s no sign, look for the door with number 40 off St Paul’s Square) and The Peaky Speakeasy (behind a bookcase somewhere in The Peaky Blinder pub in Dale End).
 Bottoms up!

 If you really want to dine like a Brummy, then a trip to a curry house is mandatory.
 The Balti Triangle – located south of the city centre – is famed for its long-established restaurants, but we suggest you head to Raja Monkey.
 This Hall Green spot serves thalis and street-food snacks like dosa and uttapam with cheerful informality.

-The hit TV show ‘Peaky Blinders’ returns to screens for its 5th season in 2019, but why wait for that when you can stalk the very same streets that the real Peaky Blinders did?
+The hit TV show ‘Peaky Blinders’ returned to screens for its fifth season in 2019, and now you can stalk the very same streets the real Peaky Blinders did thanks to these dedicated tours.
 Follow in the footsteps of Birmingham’s baddest Victorian gang with a Peaky Tour in Digbeth, visit the Lock-up at Steelhouse Lane police station where some of the gang was incarcerated or see the TV show sets at the Black Country Living Museum.